-Military families with ongoing (or something new that happens during their lease dates) medical issues may ask to include a military clause concerning the possibility of moving closer to medical facilities that can accommodate their needs.
+Military families with ongoing (or something new that happens during their lease dates) medical issues may ask to include a military clause concerning the possibility of moving closer to (military or non-military) medical facilities that can accommodate their needs.

 4. The Reverse Military Clause

 If you too serve, then you should know about a reverse military clause.
 It helps you as a landlord return to your home and legally ask your tenants to vacate before their lease expires.
 A reverse military clause simply states that you will move into the house if you receive orders back to the area.
 The details are negotiable, but you should also know that some states automatically side with the military landlord if they want to move home.

 Before the SCRA, military clauses helped military families break their lease, but they might not have been written with terms that mitigated the problems landlords faced after the tenants left.

 A military clause can present a potential financial problem for military landlords if it isn’t written in a way that the renters bear some financial responsibility.
 Suppose the tenants use a military clause to terminate their lease outside of the military’s traditional summer moving season.
 In this case, you might have a more challenging time finding qualified applicants in the off-season.